iTwin/itwinjs-core/README.md

 5. Repeat steps 1-4 until ready to push changes
 6. Check for API signature changes: `rush extract-api`.
 This will update the signature files, located in `common/api`.
 7. Review any diffs to the API signature files in the `common/api` directory to ensure they are compatible with the intended release of the package.
+    - If any differences are in packages not modified on this branch, revert the changes before committing.
 8. Add changelog entry (which could potentially cover several commits): `rush change`
 9. Follow prompts to enter a change description or press ENTER if the change does not warrant a changelog entry.
 If multiple packages have changed, multiple sets of prompts will be presented.
 If the changes are only to non-published packages (like **display-test-app**), then `rush change` will indicate that a changelog entry is not needed.
 10. Completing the `rush change` prompts will cause new changelog entry JSON files to be created.
-11. Commit the changelog JSON files and any API signature updates.
+11. Add and commit the changelog JSON files and any API signature updates.
 12. Publish changes on the branch and open a pull request.

 If using the command line, steps 8 through 11 above can be completed in one step by running `rushchange.bat` from the imodeljs root directory.